The best Micro Four Thirds lenses

 8 - Olympus M.Zuiko 45mm f/1.8

-Details | Visual |
+| Features | Visual |

-This lens remains particularly appreciated for all people starting out in portrait photography and who do not wish to break the bank.
-The lens however has a slightly more plastic construction than the 42.5mm from Panasonic and is not stabilized.
-Nevertheless, the sharpness and bokeh are reputed to be very good for an optic that is very softly priced.
+This lens remains particularly appreciated for all people starting out in portrait photography and who do not want to break the bank.
+The lens does, however, have a slightly more plastic construction than the 42.5mm from Panasonic and is not stabilized.
+Nevertheless, the sharpness and bokeh are reputed to be very good for an optic that is very affordable.

 9 - Sigma 56mm f/1.4 DC DN C

-Details | Visual |
+| Features | Visual |

 10 - Olympus M.Zuiko 75mm f/1.8

-Details | Visual |
+| Features | Visual |

-I am coming to the end of this list of m4/3 lenses for portrait photography.
+I am coming to the end of this list of Micro 4/3 lenses for portrait photography.
 Of course, there are other possible alternatives that you can consider such as the Samyang/Rokinon 50mm f/1.2 manual focus lens which could be a nice lens for indoor/low light portraits if you have some distance.

 You will find below a sortable summary table of the 10 optics and alternatives mentioned below.